blueskythlikesclouds/DivaModLoader/README.md

 Please note that both formats can be used at the same time in the same file.

 ### Cover Loading
-When adding covers to songs there are several limitations in the form of conflicting pv_db entries As a solution, DML can load **cover_db.toml** files located in the root directory with entries only relevant to the mod.
+When adding covers to songs there are several limitations in the form of conflicting pv_db entries.
+As a solution, DML can load **cover_db.toml** files located in the root directory with entries only relevant to the mod.
 An example entry is as follows:

 ```toml
 [[another_song]]